a

 URBA-KBAU had brought together four speakers chosen to form a panel, each of whom shed light on one or more of the many facets of Belgian cooperation.

-Mr. Jean VAN WETTER, CEO of ENABEL, the Belgian agency responsible for implementing official Belgian cooperation programs, presented his dynamic vision of international partnerships in which ENABEL aims to play an effective part in tackling pressing global challenges in the new geopolitical environment, such as climate change, social and economic inequalities, demographic trends, peace and security.
+Mr. Jean Van Wetter, CEO of ENABEL, the Belgian agency responsible for implementing official Belgian cooperation programs, presented his dynamic vision of international partnerships in which ENABEL aims to play an effective part in tackling urgent global challenges such as climate change, social and economic inequalities, demographic trends, peace and security, in the new geopolitical environment.

-Chevalier Loïc DE CARNIERE, CEO and founder of INCOFIN Investment, shared his passion for actively contributing to the challenges of employment and better-shared prosperity in Africa, which is facing strong demographic growth.
-Author of a recent well-documented book, he advocates more substantial efforts, in which he himself is a committed player, in favor of the private sector through the involvement of local private players.
+Chevalier Loïc De Cannière, CEO and founder of INCOFIN Investment, shared his passion for actively contributing to the challenges of employment and better-shared prosperity in a demographically-challenged Africa.
+Author of a recent well-documented book, he argues for more substantial efforts, of which he is himself a committed player, in favor of the private sector through the involvement of local private players.

-Prof. Aymar NYENYEZI BISOKA, FNRS researcher and professor at the University of Mons, developed his “decolonial” reading of the theme “Cooperation: a factor for development or the perpetuation of external dependence?
+Prof. Aymar Nyenyezi Bisoka, FNRS researcher and professor at the University of Mons, developed his “decolonial” reading of the theme “Cooperation, a factor of development or perpetuation of external dependence?”.
 Having chosen to develop his analysis from the premise that the West seeks to dominate the countries of the South, he had few positive words for Belgian cooperation, any more than for other Western countries, which he sees as leading an enterprise of domination to maintain dependency in poverty!

 The four speakers then engaged in a lengthy and lively question-and-answer session, focusing on ENABEL’s work: project lead times, practical constraints linked to the environment in which projects are carried out, etc. The conference ended with a moment of conviviality, allowing participants to continue their exchanges with the panelists and make new acquaintances.

-The rich diversity of the audience was appreciated, both in face-to-face and remote sessions, and CEO Jean Van Wetter’s vision highlighted how ENABEL is an institution fully in tune with global trends and committed to meeting the expectations of efficiency, transparency and stakeholder priorities.
+The rich diversity of the audience was appreciated, both in face-to-face and remote sessions, and CEO Jean Van Wetter’s vision highlighted how ENABEL is an institution fully in tune with global trends, and that it is committed to meeting the expectations of efficiency, transparency and stakeholder priorities.

-Chevalier Loïc De CANNIERE , author of the recent book “Afrika, een gedroomde toekomst” (“The Future of Employment in Africa: Demography, labor markets and welfare”), has revealed himself to be a player motivated not by the lure of profit, but as an activist passionate about the accelerated and sustainable development of tens of millions of young Africans, by proposing realistic formulas to African partners.
+Chevalier Loïc De Cannière, author of the recent book “Afrika, een gedroomde toekomst” (translated into English as “The Future of Employment in Africa: Demography, labor markets and welfare”) has revealed himself to be a player motivated not by the lure of profit, but as an activist passionate about the accelerated and sustainable development of tens of millions of young Africans, by proposing realistic formulas to African partners.

-We can only regret that Prof. Aymar NYENYEZI BISOKA did not include the endogenous African elements that are responsible for the failure or poor performance of certain development projects.
-Yet many objective African analysts unabashedly point to problems of poor governance, corruption and the variable interest shown by the authorities in areas they leave to external partners, thus freeing up national revenues for sectors in which national sovereignty allows greater freedom of manoeuvre.
+We can only regret that Prof. Aymar Nyenyezi Bisoka did not include the endogenous African elements that are responsible for the failure or poor performance of certain development projects.
+And yet, many objective African analysts unabashedly point to problems of poor governance, corruption and variable interest on the part of the authorities in areas they leave to external partners, thus freeing up national revenues for sectors in which national sovereignty allows greater freedom of manoeuvre.

 There wasn’t enough time to go into the other aspects of Belgian cooperation, which in turn have had a major impact: military, financial, academic, multilateral, people-to-people cooperation…